Anna Pezzetta

 Anna Pezzetta (born 6 March 2007) is an Italian figure skater.
 She is the 2025 Italian national champion and a four-time Challenger Series medalist (two golds, two silvers).

-On the junior level, Pezzetta is the 2021 Italian junior national champion and competed at two World Junior Championships (2022, 2023).
+On the junior level, Pezzetta is the 2021 Italian junior national champion and competed at three World Junior Championships (2022, 2023, 2025).

 Personal life

 Pezzetta was born on 6 March 2007 in Bolzano, Italy.

 Career

 Early career

 Pezzetta began figure skating in 2012.
 Her accomplishments as a novice skater include a gold medal at the 2019 Egna Spring Trophy and at the 2019 Eiscup Innsbruck.

-2020–21 season
+2020–21 season: Junior debut

 Pezzetta made her debut at the 2021 Italian Junior Championships, winning the gold medal.
 She would then go on to win a silver medal at the 2021 Egna Spring Trophy as a junior.

 2021–22 season

 Pezzetta began her season by winning a silver medal at the 2021 NRW Trophy.
 Debuting as a senior skater at the 2022 Italian Championships, Pezzetta won the silver medal behind Lara Naki Gutmann.
 She would then go on to win silver at the 2022 Bavarian Open, gold at the 2022 Merano Cup, bronze at the 2022 International Challenge Cup, and gold at the 2022 Egna Spring Trophy.

 Competing at the 2022 World Junior Championships in Tallinn, Estonia, Pezzetta placed twenty-fourth in the short program, qualifying for the free skate segment.
 She then went on to perform a solid free skate, placing ninth in that segment of the competition and moving up to thirteenth-place overall.